wafik111/Blog-api/README.md

 # Notes

 - the authentication was made with a gem 'Devise auth token' it is like Devise but with JWT .
-- occasionally an issue happened with redis that refused connect i didn't figure out why .
+- occasionally an issue happened with redis that refused connect i didn't figure out why yet . so Kindly test it locally using 'rails s'.

 # APIS